jswise/Clotho/README.md

 # Clotho

-Determines and records the fate of data.
+In Greek mythology, Clotho spins the thread of fate.
+This repository is for code to determine and record the fate of our data.